QuoteReplyTopic: wavy on top, curly underneath Posted: April 22 2000 at 1:21pm

 Points: 4

-Lori Don't cut your hair.
+Don't cut your hair.
 What you need to do is take advantage of all the curl you already have.
 The best way that I have found to enhance the curl on the "top" follows: First, wash your hair.
 When it is still wet, put in some leave-in conditioner and brush/comb it out.
 Then put in some hair gel (Aussie is my favorite brand), and scrunch your hair to get as curly as it will go when wet.
 Use a hair-drier that has a finger-diffuser attachment, or get one that is separate and attach it yourself.
 While holding your head upside-down, lift the diffuser into your hair and let it go back down, so that each time, your hair curls (or at least gets twirled) up in the diffuser.
 Keep it up until your hair is dry.
 It takes a while, but this technique has been simply a hair-saver for me.
-Best of luck!

 You should get a nice long layered cut.
 The more your hair is treated with vitamins the softer it gets then it will will be more manageable.
 In other words the curls will be more manageable.
 People who have curly hair usually have drier hair.
 The best solution is to always moistion or treat your hair.
 This comes from an eleven (11) yrear hair specialist.
 Good luck!!
 Hope this will help!!